Office of Military Affairs

-The Office of Military Affairs is a knowledgeable resource for service members and veterans, to help those who serve achieve their academic goals.
-The services provided include military and veteran benefit counseling to help each student through the process of requesting Tuition Assistance and veterans benefits, processing and follow-through with the government agencies, and assistance when military deployment, temporary duty, and permanent change of station orders presents a challenge to academic progress.
+The Office of Military Affairs is a knowledgeable resource for service members and veterans to help those who serve achieve their academic goals.
+The services provided include military and veteran benefits counseling to help each student through the process of requesting Tuition Assistance and veterans’ benefits, processing and follow-through with government agencies, and assistance when military deployment, temporary duty, and permanent change of station orders present a challenge to academic progress.

 Military Affairs collaborates with military and veteran organizations to offer a wide variety of military and veteran supportive programs, including ArmyIgnitED, College of the American Soldier, and the Air University – Associate to Baccalaureate Cooperative (AU-ABC) Program.
 Liberty University also participates in the Department of Veterans Affairs Yellow Ribbon Program.

-For more information, please visit the Military Student web page at http://www.liberty.edu/militaryaffairs.
+For more information, please visit the Military Student web page.

 Tuition Assistance (TA) is a government benefit offered to current service members of all branches of the Armed Forces to assist with the cost of tuition.
-Students may find information on the general process to request TA and policies for utilizing Military Tuition Assistance at this link: https://www.liberty.edu/military/tuition-assistance/.
+Students may find information on the general process to request TA and policies for utilizing Military Tuition Assistance on our Tuition Assistance webpage.

-Students may find information on the general process and policies for using these benefits at this link: https://www.liberty.edu/military/gi-bill/.
+Students may find information on the general process and policies for using these benefits on our GI Bill webpage.

 The Virginia State Approving Agency (SAA) is the approving authority of education and training programs for Virginia.
 Our office investigates complaints of GI Bill® beneficiaries.
 While most complaints should initially follow the school grievance policy, if the situation cannot be resolved at the school, the beneficiary should contact our office via email at email@example.com.

 The Office of Military Affairs is committed to our mission of supporting military service members, veterans, and their families.
 You may contact a Military Benefits Representative by phone, email, chat, or by visiting one of our locations on campus to meet with a Military Benefits Representative.
-All contact information can be found at this link: https://www.liberty.edu/military/contact/.
+All contact information can be found on our Contact Us webpage.